 Uneven hand placement – Causes rotation to one side.
 Contact the floor directly under your shoulders in a straight handstand.

 Lack of height – Doesn’t allow complete rotation room.
-Generate full explosive power from your legs and swing arms aggressively.
+Generate full explosive power from your legs and swing your arms aggressively.

 Spotting issues – Leads to control problems upon landing.
 Pick a spot and lock eyes on it throughout the skill.